 Copy optimization tactics

-- Add the number of likes, users, followers or customers as social proof
+- Add the number of likes, users, followers, or customers as social proof.

-- Add reassurance copy
+- Add reassurance copy.

 Booking.com is a master of using reassurance copy.

-- Add urgency to your CTA
+- Add urgency to your CTA.

-- Evoke emotion
+- Evoke emotion.

-- Feature high-revenue products above the fold
+- Feature high-revenue products above the fold.

-- Leverage loss aversion
+- Leverage loss aversion.

 Example from Wistia’s about us page.

-- Replace blocks of text with bullet points
+- Replace blocks of text with bullet points.

-- Test different prices to maximize total revenue
+- Test different prices to maximize total revenue.

-- Test free trials vs. freemium
+- Test free trials vs. freemium.

 Unbounce uses free trials and clearly communicates that in their CTA.

-- Use guarantees
+- Use price anchoring.

-- Use information gaps to create curiosity
+- Use information gaps to create curiosity.

 Amazon has used price anchoring from day one.